Choose a branch location for a personalized experience

-As one of America's largest wholesale distributors of specialty building products and millwork for light commercial, residential construction and remodeling, Huttig® Building Products makes it easy for our customers to thrive in an ever-changing industry.
+As one of America's largest wholesale distributors of specialty building products and millwork for light commercial, residential construction and remodeling, Huttig® Building Products sets our customers up with the best, so that they thrive in an ever-changing industry.

 That's because in our more than 130 years in the building industry, we've seen it all, learning lessons that have honed wisdom and experiencing challenges that built tenacity.
 As markets have risen, fallen, and risen again, we've been there—for every trend and every innovation.
 And at the end of the day, it all comes back to the relationships we've built with dealers, manufacturers and contractors.

 With a vast selection of some of the industry's top building products and millwork—including doors, windows, columns, decking, fasteners, house wrap and more—we provide our dealers with top-of-the-line products from the best supplier brands in the country.
 And then we provide the services they need to make their business a success.

 Our value-add services range from Huttig Rewards, a loyalty program that gives back to our customers; to Huttig Doorway, our online pricing configurator; to Finish Line™, our factory-finish door finishing system.

 They're just a few of the ways Huttig® makes working in this industry better for all those who love building as much as we do.